Berserk-Games/Tabletop-Simulator-API/docs/systemconsole.md

 ### Script commands

 The `skip` command can be used inside a script to jump forward to a label.
 It may not be used to jump backwards.
 You may give it an optional `variable` and then further optional `comparison` and `value` parameters: if you do it will only skip if the variable is non-zero, or the result of the comparison is true.

+The `wait` command will pause the script for the specified number of seconds.
+It will always wait at least one frame, so `wait 0` will do just that.
+This can be useful in `bootexec` and `autoexec`, as some game systems may take a couple of frames to intialize; if your commands do not appear to work then try putting them at the end of the script, after a `wait`.

 Finally, the `exit` command will cause the script to stop executing.